purview-dev/dotnet-logging-source-generators/README.md

 ## Notes

 This project is very early days - code is very messy at the moment, and it doesn't have much in the way of testing currently.
-All this is in-part because Source Generators in incredibly hard to debug currently.
+All this is in-part because Source Generators are incredibly hard to debug and test currently.
 As I get time, I'll improve the codebase and testability of the whole project.

-There is a demo project.
-It's a bit of a mish-mash at the moment...
-I'll tidy it up later!
+There is a demo project called LoggerTest.
+It's a bit of a mish-mash at the moment!
+The DemoService project is nothing more than a few classes and interface to demo the unit testing.

 The history of this project was a little interesting, I've been doing this for years, but using C# generated at runtime and creating a dynamic assembly to enable this behaviour.
 Using Source Generators was a natural step forward.